-Hermione could tell by the witches face when she first laid eyes upon the markings, even the hesitant way she touched it through her glove.
+Hermione could tell by the witch's face when she first laid eyes upon the markings, even the hesitant way she touched it through her glove.
 The Medi-witch took a tube of blood, giving Hermione a sympathetic look before she rushed off to test the sample.

-"I tested the blood," The Medi-witch explained, shuffling slightly on the seat.
-She was young, newly qualified by Hermione's guess and a bit star struck by having one of the golden trio or 'heroes of the war' in her office.
-"I'm afraid Mrs. Granger the news isn't good.
+"I tested the blood," the Medi-witch explained, shuffling slightly on the seat.
+She was young, newly qualified by Hermione's guess and a bit star struck from having one-third of the golden trio or 'heroes of the war' in her office.
+"I'm afraid Miss Granger the news isn't good.
 It's hard to tell you the exact curse without the knife, but going by the best sources I could find, I think it's a blood linked curse."
 The Medi-witch gestured for Hermione's hand, pushing the sleeve up far enough to reveal the black and deepened 'mudblood' on her skin.
-"The Lestrange family as you know had a grudge against muggleborns, the family put many curses on their things years ago to ward thieves or rather 'muggleborns' from their vast wealth.
+"As you know, the Lestrange family had a grudge against muggleborns; the family put many curses on their things years ago to stop thieves or rather 'muggleborns' from stealing from their vast wealth.
 I know, it's silly and prejudiced, but it's what they did.
-The curse on the knife that inflicted these wounds is a muggleborn curse.
-The curse is slow to develop, which is evident by the fact you're still here, a year on.
-This curse is cruel and harsh, it slowly develops by removing the magical blood within your blood stream, turning you to a muggle and without the magical blood in your system to keep the curse at bay, your heart stops.
-Your blood as a muggleborn is a flook, we can't work out how muggleborns suddenly gain magical powers and people are still researching.
+The curse on the knife that inflicted these wounds is directed at muggleborns.
+The curse is slow to develop, which is evident by the fact you're still here a year on.
+This curse is cruel and harsh, it slowly develops by removing the magical blood within your bloodstream, turning you into a squib.
+Without the magical blood in your system to keep the curse at bay, your heart will stop beating.
+Your blood as a muggleborn is a mystery; we can't work out how muggleborns suddenly gain magical powers, and people are still researching.
 Muggleborns are just as powerful and strong, but you didn't get magic from your parents, it just seems to happen are random.

 Hermione pulled her arm from the witches grip, leaning forward in her chair and dropped her voice.
 "There's a way to halt the curse?"

-"I've never heard of this before though," Hermione pressed on.
+"I've never heard of this before, though," Hermione pressed on.
 "The idea that blood and magic are so closely connected, people have been cursed like I have?
 The newspapers haven't..."

 "Rosa Greenwood."
-The medi-witch stated.
+The Medi-witch stated.

-There was a flash of light; the medi-witch slumped forward into a dreamless sleep, with no memory of the last twenty minutes.
+There was a flash of light; the Medi-witch slumped forward into a dreamless sleep, with no memory of the last twenty minutes.
 As Hermione tucked her wand away, she left through the door in the hope of finding a way to live or a way to say goodbye.